ltung7/idosell/readme.md

 }
 ```

 This request modifies 3 products, each with their own parameters.
-Products are separated using *append()* method.
+Products are separated using the *append()* method.
 This method can also be used in a loop.

 ```javascript
 const productCodes = [